 - Get a moving company to help you.

-Think about whether you want to move by yourselves or by using a moving company.
+Think about whether you want to move by yourselves or by using a professional moving company.
 Moving companies will make the whole process a lot quicker because they will employ 2 to 3 experienced people.
-Getting a company to move a house will free up your time to get things organised and cleaned as you move out, which is especially important if you are moving out of a rented property or a five bedroom home!
+Getting a company to move a house will free up your time to get things organised and cleaned as you move out, which is essential if you are moving out of a rented property or a five bedroom home!

-We would definitely use a moving company if we did it all again.
+We would use a moving company if we did it all again.

 - Take care of the important tasks first.

-Sort out all of the important tasks like home repairs, to make your house look presentable before you put it on the market, and help ensure a quick sale.
+Sort out all of the essential tasks like home repairs, to make your house look presentable before you put it on the market, and help ensure a quick sale.

 There were two identical houses on our road up for sale at the same time.
-Our house was immaculately presented and decorated even though we had two small kids.
+Our house was presented immaculately and freshly decorated even though we had two small kids.
 The other house was very cluttered and unkempt.
-Our house took 12 weeks to sell and the other property was on the market for over a year and a half and still hadn’t sold when we moved out.
-Presentation really is everything!
+Our house took 12 weeks to sell, and the other property was on the market for over a year and a half and still hadn’t sold when we moved out.
+Presentation is everything!

 - Rent a storage pod.

 Storage pods are transportable storage units which get dropped off and picked up when you’re ready, then delivered to your new home when you move.
-This allows you to pack up your boxes at any given time and move them into the pod at your leisure rather than doing it all in one day.
+These pods allow you to pack up your boxes at any given time and move them into the pod at your leisure rather than doing it all in one day.

 - Ask the charity shops to collect any unwanted bulky furniture.